espruino/EspruinoDocs/info/Internals.md

 Variable Storage
 --------------

 Variables are usually stored in fixed-size 16 byte blocks.
-In small devices this can get down to 12 (10 bit addresses) and on PCs it's 32 (32 bit addresses).
+In small devices this can get down to 12 bytes (10 bit addresses) and on PCs it's 32 bytes (32 bit addresses).

 This has several implications: